avelino/awesome-go/README.md

 * [Build web application with Golang](https://github.com/astaxie/build-web-application-with-golang) - Golang ebook intro how to build a web app with golang.
 * [Building Go Web Applications and Microservices Using Gin](https://semaphoreci.com/community/tutorials/building-go-web-applications-and-microservices-using-gin) - Get familiar with Gin and find out how it can help you reduce boilerplate code and build a request handling pipeline.
 * [Canceling MySQL](https://medium.com/@rocketlaunchr.cloud/canceling-mysql-in-go-827ed8f83b30) - How to cancel MySQL queries.
+* [Ethereum Development with Go](https://github.com/miguelmota/ethereum-development-with-go-book) - A little e-book on Ethereum Development with Go.
 * [Games With Go](http://gameswithgo.org/) - A video series teaching programming and game development.
 * [Go By Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs.
 * [Go Cheat Sheet](https://github.com/a8m/go-lang-cheat-sheet) - Go's reference card.
 * [Go database/sql tutorial](http://go-database-sql.org/) - Introduction to database/sql.
 * [Go Playground for iOS](https://itunes.apple.com/us/app/go-playground/id1437518275?ls=1&mt=8) - Interactively edit & play Go snippets on your mobile device.
 * [Go WebAssembly Tutorial - Building a Simple Calculator](https://tutorialedge.net/golang/go-webassembly-tutorial/)
+* [Golang for Node.js Developers](https://github.com/miguelmota/golang-for-nodejs-developers) - Examples of Golang compared to Node.js for learning.
 * [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
 * [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.